-While I wouldn’t say this is an ‘advanced’ course, I do believe that people of all experience levels (from never having taken an herb course before, to a seasoned practitioner) can get quite a lot out of this course.
+While I wouldn’t say this is an ‘advanced’ intensive, I do believe that people of all experience levels (from never having taken an herb course before, to a seasoned practitioner) can get quite a lot out of it.
 For those with more experience, I do recommend the shadowing add-on which allows for a more individualized experienced in working directly with me in the apothecary.

 In terms of requirements, I ask above all:

-Respect - both for myself and my time, the space of the apothecary, and other students in the course.
+Respect - both for myself and my time, the space of the apothecary, and other students in the intensive.

 (If you have any questions or concerns about this, please let me know)

 Yes.
-I assign many readings for classes, some of which is written by me, most of which is written by my teachers and other amazing herbalists, authors, poets, and visionaries.
-I ask you to read, write informational and educational content for the zine, write about 6 plants in the form of plant monographs throughout the course, and contribute any additional assignments related to the Community Apothecary.
+I assign readings for classes, some of which is written by me, most of which is written by my teachers and other amazing herbalists, authors, poets, and visionaries.
+I ask you to read both required texts and those provided via the online portion of the course, write informational and educational content for the zine, write about 6 plants in the form of plant monographs throughout the course, and contribute any additional assignments related to the Community Apothecary.

 If this happens, we'll migrate entirely to our online community forum to replace the in person class (hopefully temporarily).
 Classes, tea tastings, and book discussions will take place via zoom.
 Shadowing sessions will still likely be held in person if possible (while masked), or postponed until we are able.
 I will figure out those situations as they occur and get you all the particulars as soon as I am able.

 This topic has become quite polarizing in our culture, and it has become viscerally apparent the differing opinions and ideologies surrounding the virus.
 Your teacher trusts the CDCs recommendations and follows all protocols related to the virus and pandemic.
 If you don’t, perhaps I am not the teacher for you, or maybe another year might work better for you to take the course.